Azure/azure-storage-java/V12 Upgrade Story.md

 # Thank you

 Thank you for your feedback in the past and going forward.
 We apologize for any inconvenience this has caused.
 However, we strongly believe that these updates will allow a path towards greater success.
-Please feel free to contact us at ascl [at] microsoft [dot] com, or on Github with any suggestions.
+Please feel free to contact us on Github with any suggestions.